pda/avr-led-cube/README.md

 Regret: an 8x8 layout, instead of 4x16, could have been driven by a MAX2719 LED driver/multiplexer, saving lots of components and clock cycles.
+(Upside: 1/4 duty cycle is probably better than 1/8).

 Port map